What is Peer-on-Peer Sexual Abuse?

 Where does Sexual Violence Occur?

 The report highlighted In the schools and colleges they visited, some teachers and leaders underestimated the scale of the problem.
-They either did not identify sexual harassment and sexualised language as problematic or they were unaware they were happening.
+They either did not identify sexual harassment and sexualised language as problematic or were unaware they were happening.

 The report also suggests that a large % of the governing bodies have received no safeguarding training.
 It is important that, in any school, governors have a good understanding of Safeguarding so they can provide the right level of support and challenge for their school leaders and DSL’s.

-In 2021/22 and beyond, Ofsted and the Independent Schools Inspectorate (ISI) will work together to produce and jointly deliver further training on Inspecting Safeguarding in Education settings to include the issues of peer-on peer abuse.
+In 2021/22 and beyond, Ofsted and the Independent Schools Inspectorate (ISI) will work together to produce and jointly deliver further training on Inspecting Safeguarding in Education settings to include the issues of peer-on-peer abuse.